Hot Tubs Report Woman-in-Spa

-Here Is How Often Does Hot Tub Need Chlorine!
+Here is How Often Does Hot Tub Need Chlorine!

 The best way to know how often do you put chlorine in a hot tub is to regularly measure it.
 After that, you can easily calculate how much chlorine (sodium dichlor) you need.